-I’ve written overviews of many types of project management tools I’ve used in my projects, from task management software to collaboration tools to full-blown project management systems.
+I’ve written overviews of many types of project management tools that I’ve used in my projects, from task management software to collaboration tools to full-blown project management systems.

 In marketing teams or agencies, project management tools can help teams plan, communicate, and track marketing projects from briefing through delivery.
-They usually provide features for project and resource planning, client management, team collaboration, invoicing, time tracking, and reporting.
+They usually provide customizable features for project and resource planning, client management, team collaboration, invoicing, time tracking, and reporting.

 Ad agencies have a lot of moving parts—lots of clients, customers, and internal needs.
 Advertising agency software helps integrate and organize the moving parts, offering features like project management, resource allocation, CRM, accounting and billing, digital marketing tools, and reporting.